petergrace1618/buying-history/README.md

 # buying-history
+I used to have a meager collection of cassette tapes when I was a teenager, but I sold most of them during a turning point in my life.
 I started buying cassette tapes on eBay and Amazon in 2006.
 I kept track of my purchases in a text file with a format of my own making.
 ```
 _gnasher670:Testament{"Practice What You Preach","The New Order"}:2.37:7.27:1/3/07